-2. Communications with Chambers
+1. Communications with Chambers

 A. Letters.
 Except as otherwise provided below, communications with the Court should be by letter, filed electronically on ECF.
+All letters should be text-searchable.
 Letters seeking relief should (if consistent with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
-Electronic Case Filing

-Rules and Instructions) be filed on ECF as letter-motions in accordance with Paragraph 4(A) below, not as ordinary letters.
+Electronic Case Filing Rules and Instructions) be filed on ECF as letter-motions in accordance with Paragraph 3(A) below, not as ordinary letters.
+Parties should not submit courtesy copies of letters filed on ECF.